 We will follow local laws and CDC recommendations for masking, social distancing protocols and other health practices, with the official policy around these elements finalized mid-May.
 Should conditions of the virus and community transmission rates remain similar to the current state, the below policies will be in place.

-- Safe practices - We will issue best practices for attendees, such as avoiding hand shakes and how presenters and exhibitors can best manage hands-on demonstrations.
+- Safe practices - We will issue best practices while networking, collaborating and engaging in hands-on demonstrations.

-- Food and beverage precautions - Catering and concession outlets in ISTELive venues will follow health and safety precautions including adequate spacing to promote social distancing and provide pre-packaged food options.
+- Food and beverage precautions - Catering and concession outlets in ISTELive venues will follow health and safety precautions, including adequate spacing to promote social distancing and providing prepackaged food options.

-The Ernest N. Morial Convention Center has earned GBAC STAR™ accreditation meaning they are trained and already applying increased cleaning protocols within the facility to ensure a safe venue.
-We will be working closely with their staff on any state, local and federal guidelines that need to be implemented as well as maximizing their current operations, such as increased air intake and session room cleaning.
+- The Ernest N. Morial Convention Center has earned GBAC STAR™ accreditation, meaning employees are trained and already applying increased cleaning protocols within the facility to ensure a safe venue.
+We will be working closely with their staff on any state, local and federal guidelines that need to be implemented, as well as maximizing their current operations, such as increased air intake and session room cleaning.

-- Facility staff, vendors, and service providers - ISTE is working with each group that helps to produce ISTELive 22 to ensure their respective staffs are vaccinated when working with our conference.
+- Facility staff, vendors and service providers - ISTE is working with each group that helps to produce ISTELive 22 to ensure their respective staffs are vaccinated or provide a negative test result when working with our conference.